How to determine used car value

 This article was originally published in November 2019 and has been updated.

-If you’re considering selling or trading in your new car an important question to consider before making any decision is ‘how much is my car worth?’
-Price it too low and you risk cheating yourself, too high and you may not be able to sell it as quickly as you’d like, or at all.
+If you’re considering selling or trading in your new car, ask yourself, ‘how much is my car worth?’.
+Price it too low, and you risk cheating yourself; too high, and you may not be able to sell it as quickly as you’d like, or at all.

-Here are our top tips for determining the market value of your used car and some of the key factors that can impact what buyers are willing to pay.
-And with many second-hand vehicles currently in high demand across the country1, it may just be more than you think.
+Here’s some tips on how to calculate the value of a used car, and the key factors impacting what buyers are willing to pay.
+With second-hand vehicles currently in high demand across the country1, it may be more than you think.

-One of the most important steps in valuing your used car and deciding on a sales price is understanding the basics that impact a car’s worth.
+One of the most important steps in valuing your used car and setting a sales price is understanding what impacts your car’s worth.

-Age: Generally, cars are a depreciating asset so typically as your car ages its value decreases.
-Highly sought-after, rare or vintage vehicles can buck this trend as can changes to the market but generally a newer second-hand car of the same make, model, miles and condition will sell for more than an older one.
+Cars are a depreciating asset.
+As your car ages, its value decreases.
+Highly sought-after, rare or vintage vehicles can buck this trend as can changes to the market but generally, a newer second-hand car of the same make, model, mileage and condition may sell for more than an older one.

-Make and model: Popular and reputable models and brands typically hold their value (and sell for more) because there is more demand for them in the second-hand market.
-Different makes and models have numerous different features, styles and attributes that also contribute to their value.
+Popular and reputable models and brands typically hold their value and command a higher price because there’s more demand for them in the second-hand market.
+Different makes and models have varying features, styles and attributes contributing to their value.

-So, what makes, and models of cars have the best resale value in Australia?
-According to research conducted by caradvice.com in 2020 the most in-demand used car models more likely to hold their value include (sorted brand alphabetically)3:
+So, what makes and models of cars have good used car values Australia-wide?
+According to research conducted by Drive.com.au in 20203, the used cars most likely to hold their value include (sorted brand alphabetically):

 - Mitsubishi: Outlander